 The strength of any open-source software lies in its community, and Joomla continues to be supported by a very strong cohort of developers spread across the world.

 27. The Joomla code has had 29,000+ commits made by 780+ contributors.

 According to official Joomla statistics shared at the 2017 Joomla World Conference, the core developers, who are close to 800, have made over 29,000 commits, representing over 370,000 lines of code.

 28. Joomla has an active community of nearly 700,000 members.

-Beyond this core developers, close to 700,000 developers and users interact regularly on the Joomla forum to discuss developments of the software.
-In fact, Joomla has one of the strongest user communities across all open source software.
+Beyond these core developers, close to 700,000 developers and users interact regularly on the Joomla forum to discuss developments of the software.
+In fact, Joomla has one of the strongest user communities across all open-source software.

 29. There are 180 Joomla user groups spread across the world.

 Apart from online interactions, the Joomla community is also kept alive and strong by over 180 user groups in different cities across the globe.
 If you are a new Joomla user, there is a good chance there’s a user group close to you that can help you out in getting a hang of the CMS.